 (C.R.S.), which contain all Colorado state laws of a general and permanent nature.
 The Revisor of Statutes and the OLLS staff compile and edit the statutes each year under the supervision of the Committee on Legal Services.
 The C.R.S. are organized into 44 titles based on subject matter (titles number up to title 43, with a title 25.5).
 Each volume contains a specified number of titles, except the first volume, which contains the state and federal constitutions in addition to titles 1 through 3, and the last four volumes, which contain the Colorado court rules, indexes to the statutes, and comparative tables of reorganized areas of law.

 The C.R.S. also include historical information in the form of source notes, editor’s notes, cross references, and, as appropriate, annotations of federal and Colorado court decisions that interpret the Colorado statutes.
 In most years, the C.R.S. are printed and distributed and become available on-line in September.

-Currently only the most recent version (2012) of the Colorado Revised Statutes is available electronically.
+Here is a link to the most recent version of the Colorado Revised Statutes available electronically.